-During the first quarter of 2013, the estimated fair value of our net assets (excluding the senior preferred stock dividend paid, the senior preferred stock dividend payable and the increase in deferred tax assets) increased by approximately \$23 billion.
-This increase was primarily driven by an improvement in credit-related items due to overall improved housing market and economic conditions, including higher actual and expected home prices experienced in the first quarter of 2013, which lowered the expected losses on our guaranty book of business.
-We estimate that home prices increased by 1.1% in the first quarter of 2013.
+During the first half of 2013, the estimated fair value of our net assets (excluding the senior preferred stock dividend paid, the senior preferred stock dividend payable and the increase in deferred tax assets) increased by approximately \$68 billion.
+This increase was primarily driven by an improvement in credit-related items due to overall improved housing market and economic conditions, including higher actual and expected home prices experienced in the first half of 2013, which lowered the expected losses on our guaranty book of business.
+We estimate that home prices increased by 5.9% in the first half of 2013.
 Changes in single-family home prices, regardless of magnitude, may cause volatility in our fair value measurements due to our \$2.8 trillion single-family guaranty book of business.
-In addition, the income from the interest spread between our mortgage assets and associated debt and derivatives contributed approximately \$6 billion to the increase in the estimated fair value of our net assets.